cdzombak/wxcal/README.md

 ## License

-MIT license; (c) Chris Dzombak 2019-2020.
+GNU LGPL v2.1; (c) Chris Dzombak 2019-2020.
 See LICENSE at the root of this repository.